Wakefield Trinity: 1980s

 Former player David Topliss stabilised the Dreadnoughts' ship in 1987.
 He won immediate promotion in 1988 back to the First Division, retiring as a player after the final match of the campaign.
 He remained at Wakefield purely as a coach and consolidated the club's top tier status by acquiring the services of seasoned internationals like Steve Ella, new captain Mark Graham, Brian Jackson as well as now former Trinity coach Andy Kelly and later John Harbin.

 Wakefield escaped a threat of closure by forming their first ever board of directors in August 1991.
 Topliss stepped down as coach to concentrate on his business.
 David Hobbs joined Wakefield Trinity as coach in May 1994.
 He then went to Halifax as Director of Football in January 1995.

 1996–1997: Summer era

 In 1996, the first tier of British rugby league clubs played the inaugural Super League season and changed from a winter to a summer season.
-When the Rupert Murdoch-funded Super League competition has been proposed, part of the deal was that some traditional clubs would merge.
+When the Rupert Murdoch-funded Super League competition had been proposed, part of the deal was that some traditional clubs would merge.
 Wakefield were down to merge with Castleford and Featherstone Rovers to form a new club, Calder, which would compete in the newly formed Super League.
 Although Wakefield voted to merge, the other clubs refused to do so; Wakefield finished below the cut-off point of 10th in the existing top flight and were excluded from the new Super League.
 As the sport in Britain entered a new era, it would be three years before Wakefield rose again to the top level of the game.